marcofrontend/marcofrontend/README.md

 <br>

 **CSS**
-* To create an accurate pixel perfect or fluid design. <br>
+* To create an accurate pixel perfect or fluid design.
-* To change the appearance of the elements dynamically using transitions or keyframes animations. <br>
+* To change the appearance of the elements dynamically using transitions or keyframes animations.
-- Mobile First <br>
+* Mobile First
-- Media Queries <br>
+* Media Queries
-- Flexbox
+* Flexbox

 <br>

 **SASS** <br>
-To load a website faster by importing all files into the main file  so it makes only 1 http request To organize website content like variables, typography, layout and components
+* To load a website faster by importing all files into the main file  so it makes only 1 http request
+* To organize website content like variables, typography, layout and components

 <br>

 **JAVASCRIPT** <br>
-popo pom po po pom
+* DOM Manipulation
+* Advanced Object Oriented JavaScript
+* ES6 Features
+  * Arrow Functions
+  * Template Literals, String Literals
+  * Destructuring
+  * Maps
+  * Sets
+  * Promises
+  * Loops (forEach, for-in, for-of)

 <br>

 **BOOTSTRAP**